liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay-dxp/02-using-the-patching-tool/02-working-with-patches.markdown

 For detailed usage information, run `patching-tool help diff`.

 `patching-tool store`: Manages patching level information for diff command.
-Your patches must contain source code to store the patch level and to prepare usable information for the "diff" command.
-This command has four options:
+Your patches must contain source code to store the patch level and to prepare usable information for the `diff` command.
+Here are the `store` command options:

 - `info`: Prints the list of patches which make up the stored patch level.
 - `add`: Stores the patch level that can be found in the patches directory.